regebro/how-to-diff-xml/talk.rst

 .. note::

+    So, the output was no good.
     But that wasn't the only problem with xmldiff.

+    * And there was a memory leak in the C code

+    * I haven't done any major programming in C since the 90s, and this had it's central parts in C, and the Python code was very fond of one letter variable names, like typical C, so yeah, it was hard to read.

-    * But the code was nearly unmaintainable, the internal data structure was a hierarchical list of lists with parents, ie, each child list had it's parent as a part of the list, so if you tried to just print one entry, you would print everything anyway.
+    * But the code was hard to maintain and debug.
+The internal data structure was a hierarchical list of lists with parents, ie, each child list had it's parent as a part of the list, so if you tried to just print one entry, you would print everything anyway.
 It was confusing.

-    * And I suck at C, and this had it's central parts in C, and the Python code was very find of one letter variable names, like typical C, so yeah, it was hard to read.

-    * And there was a memory leak in the C code

-    * And some infinite loop somewhere
+    * And there was some infinite loop somewhere

     * And it was really hard to improve the matching